plotly/plotly.github.io/_posts/3d/2017-06-26-3d-line-plotly2.md

 state: active
 tags: graph3d
 order: 1.5
-meta_description: A tutorial on how to create a 3D line chart in Plotly 2.0.
+meta_description: A tutorial on how to create a 3D line chart in Chart Studio.
 popularity: featured
 carouselimageurl:
-actioncall: 3D Line Charts in Plotly 2.0
+actioncall: 3D Line Charts in Chart Studio
 actioncall-url: https://plot.ly/create/?fid=plotly2_demo:330

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/3d-line-plots/) or [R](https://plot.ly/r/3d-line-plots/).